EOSIO/eosio.cdt/docs/05_best-practices/03_resource-planning.md

 *Ok, you say, but how much?*

 You need to test and simulate various business scenarios that apply to your blockchain application and measure their resource usage.
 Hence, the existence of the public test networks.
-These allow you to measure how much RAM, CPU, and NET each action consume, and measure worst and best case business scenarios.
+These allow you to measure how much RAM, CPU, and NET each action consumes, and to measure worst and best case business scenarios.
 You can then extrapolate and build a fairly good view of your blockchain application's resource needs.

 Once you have a fair idea of how your contract, blockchain application, and user base are consuming blockchain resources on a public test-net you can estimate what you'll need to start with on any EOSIO-based networks, public or private.
 From that point onward, as with any other application, it is advisable to have monitors that tell you statistics and metrics about your application performance.